gcky/etl-project-website/user-docs.md

 Other than changing column name and data type, you can also delete the column entirely by clicking *Delete Selected Column*.

-For object/str typed columns, you can convert all empty strings to invalid values by clicking *Treat Empty Strings as Invalid Values*, this can be useful when you're trying to impute missing data.
+For string typed columns, you can convert all empty strings to invalid values by clicking *Treat Empty Strings as Invalid Values*, this can be useful when you're trying to impute missing data.

 <a class="anchor" id="clean-edit-row"></a>